-If valid basic combinations or envelopes that match the criteria described in "Post-processing of automatically defined groups" (page 63) are present in the model then additional results for these will be tabulated into the Microsoft Excel worksheets for the decks.
+If valid basic combinations or envelopes that match the criteria described in "Post-processing of automatically defined groups" (page 63) are present in the model then additional results for these will be tabulated into the XLSX worksheets for the decks.
 For basic combinations a warning will be added at the top of the extracted results indicating that basic combinations of nonlinear results are not strictly valid.
-For LUSAS envelopes all quantities will be extracted for the decks but the results from the LUSAS envelopes will be excluded from any enveloping carried out in Microsoft Excel.

-Additional Results from Enveloping in Microsoft Excel
+Additional Results from Enveloping

-If more than one results file is loaded, basic combinations are defined in the model that may be post-processed (see the restrictions under the "Post-processing of automatically defined groups" section on page 63) and enveloping in Microsoft Excel has been selected then additional envelope results output can be generated by the post-processor in separate worksheets in Microsoft Excel.
+If more than one results file is loaded, basic combinations are defined in the model that may be post-processed (see the restrictions under the "Post-processing of automatically defined groups" section on page 63) and enveloping has been selected then additional envelope results output can be generated by the post-processor in separate worksheets in the XLSX format spreadsheet.
 These additional worksheets include envelopes of the raw results and summary tables for key results that are required for checking against the UIC774-3 code.
 The track and deck envelopes produce the same summary tables, graphs and results highlighted in the previous two sections for the following envelopes:

-☐ Maximum and minimum envelopes for temperature loading only

-loading Maximum and minimum envelopes for all of the basic combinations defined in the model (if valid basic combinations are present) Maximum and minimum envelopes for all configurations (an envelope of all of the above results - temperature only, temperature and trainset, basic combinations) upon t Iditional UIC774-3 summary tables output by the post-processor are dependent he configuration of the model (the number of tracks and the number of decks in ucture) but will include some or all of the following tables: Longitudinal Relative Displacement of Railbed (Relative Displacement between Rails and Deck) Longitudinal Relative Displacement between Ends of Decks (Axial) Longitudinal Relative Displacement between Ends of Decks (End Rotations) Longitudinal Relative Displacement between Ends of Decks (Total Effects) Vertical Relative Displacement between Ends of Decks Longitudinal Reactions Axial Rail Stress
+section as for the following envelopes: Maximum and minimum envelopes for temperature loading only Maximum and minimum envelopes for temperature and trainset rail loading Maximum and minimum envelopes for all of the basic combinations defined in the model (if valid basic combinations are present) Maximum and minimum envelopes for all configurations (an envelope of all of the above results - temperature only, temperature and trainset, basic combinations) upon t dditional UIC774-3 summary tables output by the post-processor are dependent the configuration of the model (the number of tracks and the number of decks in ucture) but will include some or all of the following tables: Longitudinal Relative Displacement of Railbed (Relative Displacement between Rails and Deck) Longitudinal Relative Displacement between Ends of Decks (Axial) Longitudinal Relative Displacement between Ends of Decks (End Rotations) Longitudinal Relative Displacement between Ends of Decks (Total Effects) Vertical Relative Displacement between Ends of Decks Longitudinal Reactions Axial Rail Stress